 VI.
-SOLUTION IMPLEMENTATIONS PROTOTYPE
+PROTOTYPES

-To prove the approach's technical feasibility, we implemented a prototype.
-That consists of two integrated components: (i) a pattern repository and (ii) a workflow generator.
-The pattern repository aims to capture patterns and their cross-references in a domain-independent way to support working with patterns.
-Based on semantic wikitechnology [11] it enables capturing, management and search of patterns.
+To prove the approach's technical feasibility, we implemented a pattern repository prototype that aims to capture patterns and their cross-references in a domain-independent way to support working with patterns [33][59].
+Based on semantic wiki-technology, it enables capturing, management, and search of patterns.
 To adapt to different pattern domains, the pattern format is freely configurable.

-The pattern repository already contains various patterns from different domains like cloud computing patterns, data patterns and costume patterns to demonstrate the genericity of our approach.
-The crossreferences between the patterns enable an easy navigation through the pattern languages.
-Links like "apply after" or "combined with" supports to connect the patterns to result in a pattern language.
-The pattern repository does not only contain the patterns and their cross-references but can be connected to a second repository containing the solution implementations of these patterns.
-Also, based on semantic wiki-technology we implemented a Solution Implementation repository for the domain of costume patterns [14].
-Here, for example, the concrete costumes of a sheriff occurring in a film can be understood as the Solution Implementation of a sheriff costume pattern.
-By connecting the pattern to a Solution Implementation as a concrete solution of the abstracted solution of the pattern the application of the pattern in a certain context is facilitated.
+The pattern repository already contains various patterns from different domains such as cloud computing patterns [17], cloud data patterns [60], and costume patterns [12] to demonstrate the generic flexibility of our approach.
+The cross-references between the patterns enable an easy navigation through the pattern languages.
+Links like "apply after" or "combined with" connect the patterns, which results in a pattern language.
+The pattern repository does not only contain the patterns and their cross-references, but can be connected to a second repository containing Solution Implementations.
+We realized a Solution Implementation repository [33][61] for the domain of costume patterns to prove the interoperability of these two kinds of repositories.
+Here, for example, the concrete costumes of a sheriff occurring in a film are represented as the Solution Implementation of a sheriff costume pattern.
+By connecting the pattern to a Solution Implementation as a concrete solution of the abstracted solution of the pattern, the application of the pattern in a certain context is facilitated.
+Although the implemented solution repository for costumes in films is specifically tailored to store Solution Implementations from this domain, the concept of combining pattern repositories and solution repositories as described in [33] can easily be reused to create repositories for the other use cases to store code, HTML files, Cloud Formation Templates, or workflows.

-The combination of several concrete Solution Implementations has been prototyped for the domain of cloud management patterns.
-A workflow generator has been built that is used to combine different management planlets to an overall workflow implementing a solution to a problem that requires the use of multiple patterns.
-The input for this generator is a partial order of (composite) management planlets, i.e., Solution Implementations that have to be orchestrated into an executable workflow.
-This partial order is determined by the relations of combined patterns: if one pattern is applied after another pattern, also their Solution Implementations, i.e., management planlets, have to be executed in this order.
-The workflow generator creates BPEL-workflows while management planlets are also implemented using BPEL.
-As BPEL is a standardized workflow language, the resulting management plans are portable across different engines and cloud environments supporting BPEL as workflow language, which is in line with TOSCA [25][26].
+To test the concept of Aggregation Operators, we prototyped the combination of several concrete Solution Implementations in the domain of cloud management patterns (use case 2).
+This domain is very appropriate, as the aggregation can be automated completely: we employed our workflow generator [41] to automatically combine different Management Planlets to an overall workflow implementing a solution to a problem that requires the use of multiple patterns.
+The input for this generator is a partial order of planlets, (composite) management i.e., Solution Implementations that have to be orchestrated into an executable workflow.
+This partial order is determined by the relations of combined patterns: if one pattern is applied after another pattern, also their Solution Implementations, i.e., Management Planlets, have to be executed in this order.
+The generator creates BPEL-workflows while workflow Management Planlets are also implemented using BPEL.
+As BPEL is a standardized workflow language, the resulting management plans are portable across different engines and cloud environments supporting BPEL as workflow language, which is in line with the TOSCA standard [62][63][64].
+Thus, this prototype shows that in certain domains, Aggregation Operators can be realized in an automated fashion.
+However, as seen in costumes, this is not always the case and in many other domains manual effort has to be spent for the aggregation.